vladlu/thisisyyz/README.md

 # thisisyyz
-Child theme for Salient with custom BBPress template.
+Child theme for Salient with minimalistic BBPress template.

 The default theme for my future BBPress theme changing plugin.